emmazzz/cs151_project/README.md

 Question: What is a movie with Quentin Tarantino Quentin Tarantino has served as both a star and director.
 Are you looking for movies with him as (a) star, (b) as a director or (c) all movies he was involved in in any capacity?
 Enter your preference: c
-You might be looking for the movie Lara Croft: Tomb Raider Enter another question or 'bye' to quit.
+You might be looking for the movie The Hateful Eight Enter another question or 'bye' to quit.

 Question: What is a movie with Quentin Tarantino